StoneBird/CIS565-FinalProject/README.md

 	* SVD method seems to be very straight-forward, and can avoid calculating matrix square roots.
 However, the decomposed matrices are badly conditioned
 	* The more stable way is to follow the general method where a matrix square root is calculated first.
 However, the Jacobi method for approximating matrix square root is numerically unstable, and would cause overflows after several iterations of the entire simulation.
 It is also very easy for Jacobi to fail on converging to a final result
 	* Denman–Beavers iteration is finally used for finding matrix square root in that it's numerically stable, and converges very fast
+	* Fluid simulation now is not able to reach a stable state, numerical stability is one potential reason.
 * Different particle sampling resolution
 * Global vs Tile­based collision detection, ray cast, etc.
 * Time spent on different pipeline: rendering / simulation ...